 Is Data-Driven Marketing Enough?

 Yes, data-driven decision making is great in marketing.
 It offers companies useful insights on how to approach marketing initiatives and what actions to take.
-However, if you really want your company to focus on the numbers, then an analytics-driven approach is a better solution.
+However, if you really want your company to focus on the numbers, then an is a better solution.
 An analytics-driven mindset offers your business more useful information for more strategic decisions.

 Marketing decisions need to be made based on specific information.
 If you want to make sure that you get the most out of your marketing budget, then you will need to back your marketing initiatives up with data.
 This is particularly important in today’s landscape, where the digital space dominates marketing decisions, and technology is used to implement marketing initiatives.